 Good attendance shows potential employers that your child is reliable.
-Research suggests that children who attend school regularly could also be at less risk of getting involved in antisocial behaviour or crime or become a victim of crime.
+Children who attend school regularly could also be at less risk of getting involved in antisocial behaviour or crime or become a victim of crime.

 It might sound OK to say your child attends school 90% of the time.
 However, this effectively means they are missing half a day of school per week.
 Over one year, this equates to a child missing 4 weeks of school.
 During the course of their education, half a year of schooling would be lost.

-We aim for full attendance and punctuality for every child from reception to year 6 with each child achieving at least 95.6%
+We aim for 100% attendance and punctuality for every child from reception to year 6 with each child achieving at least 95.6%